 A retainer is an upfront lump sum, similar to a deposit, that some attorneys and advocates require.
 That money is then drawn down as hours are worked.
 While common in legal practice, retainers can be a strain on family budgets.

-Some firms follow a traditional model of $250/hour with a $2,500 retainer to begin services.
+Some firms follow a traditional model: an hourly rate in the $250 range with a retainer of $2,500–$5,000 to begin services.
 Although unused funds may be refundable, most cases use the full amount, and more.

 Not all advocates use retainers.
 Many independent professionals prefer a more accessible model where you simply pay for hours worked, with no advance lump sum.
 Be sure to ask upfront about this, so you can plan ahead.
 No-retainer or low-retainer options can be a better fit for families watching their budget.